atsyplenkov/rusleR/README.md

 uses[`terra`](https://github.com/rspatial/terra) and
 [`Rsagacmd`](https://github.com/stevenpawley/Rsagacmd/) in the
 background. [`SAGA GIS`](https://sourceforge.net/projects/saga-gis/)
-needs to be install on your machine as well.
+need to be installed on your machine as well.

+> **Disclaimer!** This package is under development right now.
+It was
+> tested on Windows 10 only.
+However, its operability fully depends on
+> `terra` and `Rsagacmd` packages.
+Therefore it is expected that
+> `rusleR` should work on Linux-based machines as well.

 ## Installation